 The following table sets forth average balance sheets, average yields and costs, and certain other information.
 No tax-equivalent yield adjustments were made, as the effect of these adjustments would not be material.
 Average balances are daily average balances.
-Nonaccrual loans are included in the computation of average balances, but have been reflected in the table as loans carrying a zero yield.
+Nonaccrual loans are included in the computation of average balances but have been reflected in the table as loans carrying a zero yield.
 The yields set forth below include the effect of deferred fees and expenses and discounts and premiums that are amortized or accreted to interest income or expense, however, the Company believes that the effect of these inclusions is not material.
+The net interest margin is reported on a tax equivalent basis ("TEB").
+A tax equivalent adjustment is added to reflect interest earned on certain securities that are exempt from federal and state income tax.